 Commission Delegated Regulation (EU) No 1062/2014, the so-called "Review Regulation", lays down the detailed rules for the examination of these existing active substances.
 It also sets out in its Annex II the active substance/product-type combinations included in this work programme on [DATE].

 The competent authority of the United Kingdom is the evaluating competent authority for several active substance/product-type combinations listed in Annex II to Commission.
-On 29 March 2017, the United Kingdom of Great Britain and Northern Ireland (hereafter refereed as "the United Kingdom")United Kingdom notified the European Council of its intention to withdraw from the European Union, in accordance with Article 50 of the Treaty on European Union.
+On 29 March 2017, the United Kingdom of Great Britain and Northern Ireland (hereafter referred to as "the United Kingdom") notified the European Council of its intention to withdraw from the European Union, in accordance with Article 50 of the Treaty on European Union.
 This means that, in principle, from 30 March 2019 onwards the United Kingdom will withdraw from the European Union.
 Without prejudice to any possible future agreement between the UK and the EU, as from that date, the United Kingdom can no longer act as leading authority for risk assessments, approvals and authorisations at the level of the Union.
 It is therefore necessary to reallocate the role of the United Kingdom as evaluating competent authority for several active substance/product-type combinations to a competent authority of another Member State of the European Union, EEA Countries, or Switzerland, taking effect on 30 March 2019.

 Notwithstanding the stage of evaluation of the application, the competent authority designated to replace that of the United Kingdom in accordance with this act should be allowed to request fees for the services they provide, taking into account the provisions of paragraphs 2 and 3 of Article 80 of Regulation (EU) No 528/2012.